k-wheeler/k-wheeler.github.io/_pages/about.md

 ---

-I started a NOAA Climate and Global Change Postdoctoral Fellowship September of 2022 working with Dr. Cesar Terrer at MIT after finish a PhD in Earth and Environment from Boston University.
+I started a NOAA Climate and Global Change Postdoctoral Fellowship September of 2022 working with Dr. Cesar Terrer at MIT after finishing a PhD in Earth and Environment from Boston University.

 This website is currently still being built.

 Research Interests
 ======
 I am an ecosystem ecologist with a current and previous focus on various aspects and effects of leaf phenology.
+Vegetation phenology serves as a primary ecological indicator of climate change and has numerous ecosystem and climate impacts including nutrient cycling, energy budgets, and annual primary productivity.
 Below are some of my general future, current, and previous projects.

 Leaf Phenology and Mycorrhizae